 Arrive early, sign-up for a free bidder’s card and pick-up a free catalog.
 All items (lots) are numbered and displayed so you can inspect them before the bidding starts.
 Bring lots of cash so you are ready to buy through the auction and from the many trade show exhibitors who will have displays.
 And be sure to bring a truck and trailer big enough to haul your purchases home.
 Applicable state sales tax will be charged.

 All Auction Sales Terms and Conditions – Each auction requires CASH, cashiers check or travelers check.
 Personal and Business Checks will not be accepted.
-VISA and MasterCard are accepted.
-There is a 5% buyers premium on all sales.
-There is a 5% discount on all cash sales.
+VISA, MasterCard, American Express are accepted.
+There is a 5% buyers premium on all sales in Illinois and Wisconsin.
+There is an additional 5% fee on all credit card sales.
+Iowa sales will have a flat 10% buyers premium.
 Please come financially prepared to settle for your purchases.
 Applicable state sales tax will be charged.

 ** HERE’S HOW TO SELL

 With some thought, effort and organization, sellers (consignors) at racers auctions will make money.
 Your items will be numbered, displayed and sold and then you will receive a check for the sale amount, less the auctioneer’s commission.
 Items which you can no longer use may be just what the other racers need and they’ll be bidding against each other to get them!
 The auction does the advertising, attracts the crowd and the bidders.